andreataglioni/UCIHARSummarisation/CodeBook.md

                  NOTE: the summarisation process produces 1 mean row for each individual and each activity, leading thus to 30(individuals)*6(activities)=180 rows.
-                 In case in the future the original dataset changed (different number of subjects and activities) the number of rows may change.
+                 In case in the future the original dataset changed (different number of subjects and activities) the number of rows may change according to this rule.